Deepen AI - Enterprise

 Estimated extrinsic parameters

-The extrinsic parameter space is huge, so we need an estimated entry point to optimize.
-There are three ways for the user to provide estimated extrinsic parameters.
+The extrinsic parameter space is vast, so we need an estimated entry point for optimization.
+The user can provide estimated extrinsic parameters in three ways.

 Mapping of target corner points